 Sarcoidosis - External and Internal Eye

-About a quarter to one half of patients with systemic disease develop eye involvement.
+About a quarter to one-half of patients with systemic disease develop eye involvement.
 Patients with ocular sarcoid may complain of double, decreased, or blurry vision.
 There are 2 ocular syndromes: Heerfordt syndrome, with uveitis, parotid enlargement, and papilledema; and Löfgren syndrome, with erythema nodosum, bilateral hilar adenopathy, and arthralgias.

 Uveitis of the eye can present with photophobia, redness of the eye, and cloudy vision.
 Complications from uveitis include cataracts, glaucoma, posterior synechiae, corneal band keratopathy, and iris nodules.
 Retinal neovascularization and optic nerve damage are also possible with sarcoidosis.
 Granulomas of the eyelids, lacrimal glands, conjunctiva, iris, retina, and choroid can occur.
 Rarely, there can be granulomatous inflammation of the extraocular muscles leading to diplopia, which may be the presenting sign of sarcoidosis.
-May occur in tattoos.

 D86.3 – Sarcoidosis of skin